wellesley-bisc195/wellesley-bisc195.github.io/lessons/Lesson05.md

     (the length of the sequence is 9)
 2. All of the 5mers in the above sequence are unique.
     What are they?
-    Answer below[^1], but don't peek until you've tried it!
+    Answer below[^ans], but don't peek until you've tried it!
 @@

 ## A Brief Introduction to Dictionaries